abap2UI5/docs/docs/resources/who_uses.md

 ### Open Source Projects
 **Do you use abap2UI5 in an open-source project?** <br>
-Let others know about your project!
+Let the world know about your project!
 Adding it here helps others find and contribute to it:

 |  Repository | Description |
 | ------------- | ------------- |